holarissun/holarissun.github.io/_pages/about.md

 Research
 ====
-_**High-level research interests and motivations:**_ My research focuses on RL and LLM Alignment (also known as post-training).
-RL (and interacting with the environment) is the key toward super-human intelligence, and more powerful LLMs --- using RL as training framework and natural language as the interaction interface --- can significantly enhance the ability of humans to learn from machine intelligence.
+**Research interests and motivations:** My research focuses on RL and LLM Alignment (also referred to as post-training).
+RL is the key toward super-human intelligence, and more powerful LLMs --- aligned with RL --- can significantly enhance the ability of humans to learn from machine intelligence through natural language.

-## Representative Works

 **I am particularly proud of the following research works.** <br>
-_For full publication list, please check my <a href="https://scholar.google.com/citations?hl=en&user=7ZNoHJkAAAAJ&view_op=list_works&sortby=pubdate" style="color: gray; text-decoration: none;">Google Scholar</a> page._

-### - Large Langauge Model Alignment (Since 2023)
+## Representative Works on Large Langauge Model Alignment (Since 2023)
 - **[Query-Dependent Prompt Evaluation and Optimization with Offline Inverse RL](https://arxiv.org/pdf/2309.06553)**
   *ICLR 2024, also NeurIPS 2023 ENLSP Workshop as **<span style="background-color: #f0f0f0; color: #333;">Oral</span>** Presentation*
   **Hao Sun**, Alihan Hüyük, Mihaela van der Schaar